UKHomeOffice/dq-kube-jira/README.md

 GRANT ALL PRIVILEGES ON DATABASE <database name> TO <role name>;
 ```

-Customise the database creation for whichever database server/service you are using, but be sure to set the correct values in the `DATABASE_*` environmental variables.
+Customise the database creation for whichever database you are using, but be sure to set the correct values in the `DATABASE_*` environment variables.

 ### 2. Set the environment variables in Drone secrets

-Using the [environmental variables](### Environment variables) section above, create the required environment variables as Drone secrets ready for deployment.
+Using the environment variables section above, create the required environment variables as Drone secrets ready for deployment.

 Note that there are two sets of variables, one for JIRA itself and another for the s3-backups.